Woman next to window, looking out, drinking green smoothy

 Woman sitting on a couch using her laptop in her lap

-For the same reasons, EPA and DHA also have hair benefits.
+For the same reasons, EPA, and DHA in omega-3s also benefit hair.
 Each pore on the surface of your scalp has an opening to a canal called a follicle.
 This follicle contains a hair and an oil gland.
-EPA and DHA are essential for these oil glands to provide the healthy oils to nourish hair follicles and to help prevent dryness.
+The EPA and DHA in fish oil are essential for these oil glands to provide the healthy oils to nourish hair follicles and to help prevent dryness.
+This is the main omega 3 benefit for hair.

 Back to blog